Our Windscreen Repair Blog

-The short video clip below shows you how we go about doing a windscreen repair.
+The short video clip above shows you how we go about doing a windscreen repair.
 The equipment shown in the video clip is the exact equipment we use to fix your windscreen repairs.
+GT windscreen repair kits.

-Look at the picture of the car, there are two zones on the windscreen that apply to the MOT laws in the UK.
-We have the A zone and the B zone, Zone A is the centre of the steering wheel and it measures 290mm across in the swept area of the wipers.
+There are two zones on the windscreen that apply to the MOT laws in the UK.
+We have the A zone and the B zone, Zone A is the center of the steering wheel and it measures 290mm across in the swept area of the wipers.
 Zone B is the rest of the swept area of the windscreen wipers.

-In zone A the MOT law says that any windscreen repairs in that area cannot be any bigger than 10 mm diameter
+In the zone A the MOT law says that any windscreen repairs in that area cannot be any bigger than 10 mm diameter.

-There are a few different types of windscreen repairs below we have some examples.
+There are a few different types of windscreen repairs above, we have some examples.

 I think I’ve got a windscreen repair?